 The Music course introduces you to some of the disciplines involved in an academic study of the subject.
 It develops the skills, knowledge and understanding needed to communicate through music and to take part in music-making, whether as a composer, a performer or a listener.

-You should have five GCSE subjects at Grade C or above and a 4 in English and Maths.
-Music performance standard of at the least Grade 6 is required, the exam does not have to have been taken.
-Students should also have an understanding of Music Theory to Grade 5 level.
+A minimum of five GCSE subjects at grade 4 or above including a 4 in English and Maths.
+Music performance standard of at least grade 6 is required, the exam does not have to have been taken.
+Students should also have an understanding of Music Theory to grade 5 level.

 |Performing||You will perform a recital of at least 8 minutes of continuous performance that will be recorded.
 The minimum standard of playing should be Grade 7.||30%||Non-examined assessment|